Nov 07, 2025

 1.Great Heat Resistance — Steady Work Under Heavy Load

-This strong heat tolerance comes from the linked structure.
-It stops chains from melting, warping, or shifting.
-In places like power grids or factories, this means longer use and less downtime.
+Such strong heat tolerance comes from the linked structure.
+It stops XLPE from melting, warping, or shifting.
+In places like power grids or factories, it means longer use and less downtime.

 2.Strong Chemical Resistance — Safe Guard in Tough Settings